SamLG/p4/readme.md

 <#>

 ## Details for teaching team
 Jill has all of the gardens and plants.
+In all my coding with jCanvas on this and other projects...
+I have found jCanvas to be quite buggy in respect to clearing.
+Unfortunately, my clear button is only temporarily clearing my canvas of recently drawn locations... if the canvas is hovered over they reappear...
+I know this is a canvas bug, because I edited out any code that would draw those locations back and it still did.
+Another professor in a different class agreed jCanvas is buggy.

 ## Outside code
 * figured out custom error in part with http://stackoverflow.com/questions/28793716/how-add-custom-validation-rules-when-using-form-request-validation-in-laravel-5